 Despite its name, “rare earths” are neither rare nor earth.
 They’re actually soft metals that are relatively abundant in the earth’s crust.

 Bastnäsite is mainly found in China and the United States and make up most of the world’s rare earths resources.
-Meanwhile, monazite deposits in Australia, Brazil, China, India, Malaysia, South Africa, Sri Lanka, Thailand, and the U.S account for the second-largest segment.
+Monazite deposits in Australia, Brazil, China, India, Malaysia, South Africa, Sri Lanka, Thailand, and the U.S make up the rest.

 Are they valuable?